LoL-Human/Case-WA-MD/readme.md

 {
-    "botName": "LoL Human Bot", // name of bot "ownerName": "LoL Human", // owner name, you should add your name "ownerNumber": ["62895418200111@s.whatsapp.net"], // owner name, you should add your number "sessionName": "lolhuman", // will be blabla-session.json
+    "botName": "LoL Human Bot", // name of bot "ownerName": "LoL Human", // owner name, you should add your name "ownerNumber": ["62895418200111@s.whatsapp.net"], // owner number, you should add your number "sessionName": "lolhuman", // will be lolhuman-session.json
     "apikey": "" // get apikey on my website (https://api.lolhuman.xyz/)
 }
 ```